 David Nirenberg is the author of Anti-Judaism: The Western Tradition (2013) and Neighboring Faiths: Christianity, Islam, and Judaism in the Middle Ages and Today (2014).
-He too is a contemporary scholar fully conversant with Muslim, Jewish and Christian texts.
+He is a contemporary scholar fully conversant with Muslim, Jewish and Christian texts.
 What is clear from his talk is the intertextual borrowing of Jewish sources by both Muslim and Christian writers.
-The various traditions were conversant with each others texts, and yet used them to bolster their imaginative agendas of how they conceived of the other: Christians disparaged Jews and Muslims disparaged both Jews and Christians.
-And as David Nirenberg points out this disparagement continued through the enlightenment.
-As he cited Voltaire, and many other enlightenment philosophers were anti-Jewish in their writings and doctrines.
+The various traditions were conversant with each others texts, and yet used them to bolster their imaginative agendas of how they conceived of the other: Christians disparaged Jews, and Muslims disparaged both Jews and Christians.
+And as David Nirenberg points out this disparagement continued throughout the enlightenment period.
+As he cited Voltaire, and many other enlightenment philosophers who were anti-Jewish in their writings and doctrines.
 Karl Marx also being one of them.

 Professor Kedar started his talk by explaining that the Arab view of History is different from that of the West: i.e. Islamic scholars don’t think of ancient history, middle ages and modern times.
 They think of history as starting with their Prophet Mohammed, (Peace be Upon Him), and continuing to present time.
 All history for Muslims is Islamic history that continues to the present and all narrative is Islamic narrative.
 He points out that the split between Sunni and Shia goes back to the succession wars following the death of Mohammed and continues unabated to this day.
 Sunni refer to the Shia as “Jews” and we see the internecine warfare that has erupted in our time.